Update received from Edmodo, VP Marketing & Adoption, June 1:

 Where’s the parental update?

 No one has yet responded to say whether UK pupils and teachers’ data was among that reportedly stolen.
+(Update June 1, the company did respond with confirmation of UK users involved.)

 While there is no mention of the other data the site holds being in the breach, details are as yet sketchy, and Edmodo holds children’s data.
 Where is the company assurance what was and was not stolen?